 There are moments that call us to rise above party and politics and stand up for the universal principles that connect us all as Americans.

-In nine years of County service, and as an attorney, John has gained a reputation as someone who stands up and speaks out on the moral issues that define America today:
+In 12 years of County service, and as an attorney, John has gained a reputation as someone who stands up and speaks out on the moral issues that define America today:

-• against anti-immigrant rhetoric, rebuking President Donald Trump’s unconstitutional travel ban and Gov. Chris Christie’s rejection of Syrian refugee children, and joining a Supreme Court amicus brief against the Census 2020 “citizenship question”;
+- joining litigation against Donald Trump’s intimidation of minority communities by signing a Supreme Court amicus brief against the Census 2020 “citizenship question”;

-In 2009, John served on the Democratic National Committee’s legal team in the nation’s longest-running Voting Rights Act litigation, successfully protecting a court-ordered ban on the Republican National Committee and New Jersey Republican State Committee engaging in racially-targeted voter suppression activities.
-In 2013, he represented a coalition of community organizations and people with disabilities to oppose Governor Christie’s confusing, wasteful, and unnecessary scheme to hold two different state-wide elections within three weeks.
-And in 2020, he joined the Biden-Harris legal team on the ground in Pennsylvania to protect the right of all voters to cast their ballots safely and securely.
+Throughout his legal career, and as an elected official, John has been one of our state’s leading voices on voting rights.
+He served on the Democratic National Committee’s legal team in the nation’s longest-running Voting Rights Act litigation, successfully protecting a court-ordered ban on the Republican National Committee and New Jersey Republican State Committee engaging in racially-targeted voter suppression activities.
+In 2013, he represented communities of color and people with disabilities to oppose Governor Christie’s confusing, wasteful, and unnecessary scheme to hold two different state-wide elections within three weeks.
+He’s trained lawyers across New Jersey to protect vulnerable voters on Election Day, and in 2020, he joined the Biden-Harris legal team on the ground in Pennsylvania to protect the right of all voters to cast their ballots safely and securely.